getting ready for rome

 He doesn’t use a pizza cutter or knife, just a very large pair of scissors.

-After teaching us how to make dough (don’t worry, I’ll eventually teach you his method), he started making several different types of pizza to try.
+After teaching us how to make pizza dough (don’t worry, I’ll eventually teach you his method), he started making several different types of pizza to try.
 One of my favorites was a pizza stuffed with curly endive (otherwise known as frisee or curly escarole).

 He then drizzled the raw vegetable with olive oil and sprinkled with salt.
 Then topped with another layer of dough.